 The Council is required to obtain the authorisation of a Director listed in Schedule 1 of this policy before using directed surveillance.
 The use of a CHIS can only be authorised by the Chief Executive.
 Before acquiring communications data, the Council is required to have a 'made aware' officer within the application process.
-This is usually at Service Manager level (the

-'made aware' officer does not have to be independent) as well as the Compliance and Customer relations team.
+This is usually at Service Manager level (the 'made aware' officer does not have to be independent) as well as the Information Rights Team.